bbauska/W3Cx-5of5/README.md

   title=""
   alt="." />

-Okay -let's open it in CodePen- &#133;you need to include this JavaScript file.
+<p>Okay -let's open it in CodePen- &#133;you need to include this JavaScript file.
 And once you included this JavaScript file&#133; a bit the same way we used the external library for plotting functions&#133; then you can use some functionalities that come from the "paper.js" library.
-You need to read the documentation to learn how to use it, but here is an example: a set of squares, animated squares, that follow the mouse.
+You need to read the documentation to learn how to use it, but here is an example: a set of squares, animated squares, that follow the mouse.</p>

 <!-- end transcript 1.3.3 where to put JS code -->